chris-meyer/ccb-events-display/README.md

 Once you have the web server set up, clone or download the latest version to the Apache web root.

+### Header Image
+You'll want to replace the placeholder image `images/head.jpg` with one branded for your church.
+It's a 1920x150 pixel image and must be named `head.jpg` in order to work.

 ### Slider images
 Slider images can be png, jpeg, jpg or gif.